Gaillardia x grandiflora ‘Arizona Sun’

 (Gaillardia aristata x Gaillardia pulchella)

-Gaillardia pulchella Foug. is the correct and accepted scientific name for this annual species of Gaillardia.
+Gaillardia pulchella Foug. is the accepted scientific name for this annual species of Gaillardia.
 It was named and described by Auguste Denis Fougeroux de Bondaroy in Histoire de l’académie Royale des Sciences in 1786.

 The genus, Gaillardia Foug., was also named and described by Auguste Denis Fougeroux de Bondaroy in Histoire de l’académie Royale des Sciences in 1786.